2024–2025 Annual Report: Stewardship

 MANAGEMENT DISCUSSION & ANALYSIS

-In FY 22-23, UWGT fulfilled its financial commitments to the Community Investment, Community Services and Program Support streams—working together with its network of agencies and community partners for solutions to meet existing, urgent and emerging community needs.
-UWGT’s unique funding model offers flexible funding for programming and core operational support, ensuring stability to the sector while meeting community and resident needs, and mobilizing solutions.
-UWGT once again saw the resilience of its donor and volunteer base remain strong throughout the uncertainties of the current environment.
-And finally, as a trusted partner to all levels of government, UWGT was again the recipient of additional funding from certain government programs to leverage its grant management expertise and knowledge of local community needs.
+During FY 24-25, UWGT upheld its financial commitments across the Community investments and Community services and program support streams — collaborating with its network of agencies and community partners to address prevailing, pressing and emerging community challenges.
+Through its distinctive funding approach, UWGT provided flexible funding for both program initiatives and core operational support, ensuring sectoral stability while meeting the needs of communities and residents, and mobilizing innovative solutions.
+UWGT witnessed the resilience of its donor and volunteer base amid the uncertainties of the present landscape.
+Additionally, as a trusted collaborator with various levels of government, UWGT secured further funding from government programs, capitalizing on its expertise in grant management and understanding of local community requirements.

-UWGT remains committed to fiscal prudence as the foundation of the Board-Approved Strategic Roadmap, and even through the COVID-19 pandemic and the financial uncertainties of the current environment, UWGT’s financial position remains stable:
+UWGT is committed to fiscal responsibility as the cornerstone of its organizational strategy.
+Despite the economic and financial uncertainties prevailing in the current landscape, UWGT’s financial position is stable:

-• Reserves remain at healthy levels and sufficient to backstop the three-year and five-year financial commitments of UWGT to its network of agencies and the ongoing sustainability of its operations when looking forward.
+• Reserves remain at robust levels — sufficient to “back-stop” UWGT's financial commitments to its network of agencies for both the Community Program Grants (three-year funding) and the Anchor Program (five-year funding), while ensuring the on-going sustainability of its operations.

 FINANCE, AUDIT & RISK COMMITTEE REPORT